No particular major is required for admission to law school.

 The LSAT examination should not be taken lightly.
-The LSAT examination will challenge the student’s academic abilities.
-The student interested in attending law school should consider intensive preparation for the LSAT well in advance of the examination date.
+It will challenge every student’s academic abilities.
+Students interested in attending law school should consider intensive preparation for the LSAT well in advance of the examination date.
 LSAT preparation materials are available through LSAC or retail bookstores.
 In addition, accredited study courses are available to assist the student.
 A registration fee is connected with these courses.

 It should be noted that the LSAT may be taken more than once.
 The scores are combined and averaged, however, making it difficult to significantly raise your score on repeated attempts at the exam.